 Button and Ribbon Closure

-Note: You can use different fabric types; however, if you choose a lightweight fabric, you will need to line the envelope using fusible interfacing between the layers of your materials.
+Note: You can use different fabric types; however, if you choose a lightweight fabric, you must line the envelope using fusible interfacing between the layers of your materials.

 You can use these adorable fabric envelopes for gift wrapping and cards.